iree-org/iree-experimental/README.md

 # IREE Experimental Repository

 This repository contains various experiments and prototypes associated with the [IREE](https://github.com/iree-org/iree) project.
+It shows some creative ways of using IREE.

 Contact the [IREE Team](https://github.com/iree-org/iree#communication-channels) for questions about this repository.